github/training-kit/paths/graphql/02-first-use.md

           }

       The response from a query in GraphQL will be formatted just like the query itself.
 You'll notice that it looks like JSON, and is mapped to the exact values you requested.

-  ### Making Changes to the Sample Query
+    1. Make changes to the sample query.

         In this case, we only asked GraphQL to tell us our login name, but what if we wanted to know more?

         Just below `login`, add a new line with the text `avatarURL`.
 Now your query should look like this:

             {
               viewer {
                 login
                 avatarUrl
               }
             }

   To learn more about the information you can request and what is being returned, check out "Tell me why" below :point_down:.